 - Since 2014 the iPad had been our preferred device, but students were always allowed to bring other devices.
 Following a comprehensive review, technological developments over recent years and our experience with students on other devices, we are now confident that students will be able to complete their online tasks in years 9 & 10 on any of the devices listed in the table below.

 - Many students do upgrade their devices during their five years at MAGS.
 If your child currently has a device from intermediate school, we recommend that they continue to use that device for years 9 & 10, then move to a laptop because of the amount of typing required for NCEA assignments.

 - A MacBook is an excellent choice for year 11-13.
 The great majority of seniors who move to a laptop choose a MacBook.
 We realise the MacBook Air and Pro are both expensive, but PB Tech and Dick Smith (online) do offer refurbished models at times.
 Cyclone Computing also has educational pricing.

-- We are currently testing Windows devices and Chromebooks in order to ensure the devices in the Cyclone and PB Tech portals are indeed suitable.
+- We have tested Windows devices and Chromebooks in order to ensure the devices in the Cyclone and PB Tech portals are indeed suitable.
 We already are fully aware of the quality performance of MacBooks and iPads.

 - A full list of MAGS recommended websites and Apps will be posted on the MAGS website after 1st November each year.

 - * BYOD means ‘Bring Your Own Device’.

 Please note that the device use is monitored on the school network.

 (please check it has a camera and microphone)